-Guarantee Agreement arising out of its entering into this Agreement and delivered evidence reasonably satisfactory to Citibank, N.A. (the "Agent") of such compliance; (ii) (A) paid in full in cash all its Obligations (as such term is defined under the Company Credit Agreement) under the Credit Documents (as such term is defined under the Company Credit Agreement), (B) caused to be surrendered for cancellation or 100% cash collateralized all Letters of Credit (as such term is defined under the Company Credit Agreement) then outstanding under the Company Credit Agreement, (C) given written notice to Agent and the Lenders (as such term is defined under the Company Credit Agreement) that all Commitments (as such term is defined under the Company Credit Agreement) have been terminated, (D) performed and satisfied in full all other obligations required to be performed and satisfied by the Company under the Company Credit Agreement and (E) paid all costs and expenses of Agent in connection with the preparation of any waivers under the Company Credit Agreement and the consummation of the Merger, including, without limitation, the reasonable fees and expenses of counsel with respect thereto and with respect to advising Agent and the Lenders (as such term is defined under the Company Credit Agreement); and (iii) together with all other Credit Parties (as such term is defined under the Company Credit Agreement), executed and delivered such documents, instruments and certificates as Agent may have requested so as to cause or evidence the satisfaction in full of their respective obligations under the Credit Documents (as such term is defined under the Company Credit Agreement).
+Guarantee Agreement arising out of its entering into this Agreement and delivered evidence reasonably satisfactory to Citibank, N.A. (the "Agent") of such compliance; (ii) (A) paid in full in cash all its Obligations (as such term is defined under the Company Credit Agreement) under the Credit Documents (as such term is defined under the Company Credit Agreement), (B) caused to be surrendered for cancellation or 100% cash collateralized all Letters of Credit (as such term is defined under the Company Credit Agreement) then outstanding under the Company Credit Agreement, (C) given written notice to Agent and the Lenders (as such term is defined under the Company Credit Agreement) have been terminated, (D) performed and satisfied in full all other obligations required to be performed and satisfied by the Company under the Company Credit Agreement and (E) paid all costs and expenses of Agent in connection with the preparation of any waivers under the Company Credit Agreement and the consummation of the Merger, including, without limitation, the reasonable fees and expenses of counsel with respect thereto and with respect to advising Agent and the Lenders (as such term is defined under the Company Credit Agreement) as to their rights and responsibilities under the Credit Documents (as such term is defined under the Company Credit Agreement); and (iii) together with all other Credit Parties (as such term is defined under the Company Credit Agreement), executed and delivered such documents, instruments and certificates as Agent may have requested so as to cause or evidence the satisfaction in full of their respective obligations under the Credit Documents (as such term is defined under the Company Credit Agreement).